ghi-electronics/Documentation/software/tinyclr/tutorials/graphics.md

 Shape examples are `Graphics.FillEllipse`, `Graphics.DrawLine` and `Graphics.DrawRectangle`.
 These methods need `Pen` and `Brush` that are also part of `Graphics`.

 ## SC20100 Dev Board Code Sample
 The following sample code runs on our SC20100 Dev Board with its built in display.
+You will need to add a font and a small JPG image as [resources](resources.md) to run the code as is.

 > [!Tip]
 > Needed Nugets: GHIElectronics.TinyCLR.Core, GHIElectronics.TinyCLR.Devices.Display, GHIElectronics.TinyCLR.Devices.Gpio, GHIElectronics.TinyCLR.Devices.I2c, GHIElectronics.TinyCLR.Devices.Spi, GHIElectronics.TinyCLR.Drawing, GHIElectronics.TinyCLR.Drivers.Sitronix.ST7735, GHIElectronics.TinyCLR.Native, GHIElectronics.TinyCLR.Pins.